valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 **Available since:** 6.0.0

-Creates a Redis ACL user that the module can use to authenticate a client.
+Creates a Valkey ACL user that the module can use to authenticate a client.
 After obtaining the user, the module should set what such user can do using the `RedisModule_SetUserACL()` function.
 Once configured, the user can be used in order to authenticate a connection, with the specified